-the most affected tissues are the epidermis, connective tissues, heart, and hepatopancreas, and that the fungus disseminates hematogenously (Boeger et al., 2007).
+Since the year 1997 an extensive epizootic causes high mortality of the mangrove-land crab Ucides cordatus (Brachyura: Ocypodidae) along the Brazilian coast.
+The disease was termed Lethargic Crab Disease (LCD) by Boeger et al. (2005) because of clinical signs of ataxia observed in moribund organisms.
+The histopathology of crabs in diverse stages of development of the disease shows that the most affected tissues are the epidermis, connective tissues, heart, and hepatopancreas, and that the fungus disseminates hematogenously (Boeger et al., 2007).
 The main signs of disease include increasingly weak motor control, particularly of pereiopods and chelae, causing lethargy and poor balance, followed by the death of the affected crab.
 Tetany of the claws is also observed in many crabs with other signs of the disease.

+Several potential causes and etiological agents of LCD have been informally proposed over the years, including viruses, bacteria, environmental pollution, and substances used in shrimp farming.
 Despite the importance of the crab species for low-income populations in the coastal regions of Brazil, only few scientific studies addressing LCD are available (e.g. Pie et al., 2011; Orélis-Ribeiro et al., 2011; Boeger et al., 2005).
-All evidence from a variety of sources (light and electron microscopy, behavioral and experimental tests, and molecular phylogenetics) indicate that LCD signs were associated with the presence of a black yeast-like fungus, Exophiala cancerae (de Hoog et al., 2011).
-However, occasional co-infection may take place by another black yeast-like fungus, an as yet unknown species of Fonsecaea.
+All evidence from a variety of sources (light and electron microscopy, behavioral and experimental tests, and molecular phylogenetics) indicate that LCD signs were associated with the presence of a black yeast-like fungus, Exophiala cancerae (de Hoog et al., 2012).
+However, occasional co-infection may take place by another black yeast-like fungus, an as yet unknown species of Fonsecaea or Cladophialophora.

-Exophiala and Fonsecaea are members of the ascomycete order Chaetothyriales, comprising the black yeasts and allies, which are regularly encountered as causative agents of disorders in humans and animals (Nyaoke et al., 2009; de Hoog et al., 2011: Kano et al., 2000).
+Exophiala, Cladophialophora and Fonsecaea are members of the ascomycete order Chaetothyriales, comprising the black yeasts and allies, which are regularly encountered as causative agents of disorders in humans and animals (Nyaoke et al., 2009; de Hoog et al., 2012;

+Kano et al., 2000).
 In humans, infections by chaetothyrialean fungi range from commensalism or mild cutaneous infection to fatal neurotropism with severe mutilation.
 All infections are preponderantly found in patients without immune disorder or underlying metabolic disease.
-Outside humans, particularly cold-blooded waterborne vertebrates are susceptible to a diversity of Exophiala species (de Hoog et al., 2011).
+Outside humans, particularly cold-blooded waterborne vertebrates are susceptible to a diversity of Exophiala species (de Hoog et al., 2012).
 Some of these are host-specific to particular fish taxa (Nyaoke et al., 2009).
-As virulence factors the ability to assimilate alkylbenzenes, present in sweat and nervous tissues of mammals and in the toxic skin of amphibians, has been suggested (Prenafeta-Boldú et al., 2006; de Hoog et al., 2011).
+As virulence factors the ability to assimilate alkylbenzenes, present in sweat and nervous tissues of mammals and in the toxic skin of amphibians, has been suggested (Prenafeta-Boldú et al., 2006; de Hoog et al., 2012).

-Many reports of epizootics from the older literature clearly demonstrate that black yeast infection is a relatively common phenomenon in cold-blood vertebrates (e.g. Fijan, 1969; Richards et al., 1978; Reuter et al., 2003).
-Recent studies have shown that different pathogenic species are involved (e.g. Manharth et al., 2005; Nyaoke et al., 2009; de Hoog et al., 2011) which are morphologically very similar.
-Vakili (1993) was the first to isolate an Exophiala species from invertebrate hosts (earthworms); recently Dover et al. (2007) reported on an epizootic in mussels by a black yeast.
+Many reports of epizootics from the older literature clearly demonstrate that black yeast infection is a relatively common phenomenon in cold-blood vertebrates (e.g., Fijan, 1969; Richards et al., 1978; Engjom et al., 1983; Reuter et al., 2003).
+Etiologic agents were often not preserved and were only identified by morphology.
+However, ITS-sequencing is a prerequisite for correct identification of black yeast species.
+Recent studies have shown that many different pathogenic species are involved (e.g., Manharth et al., 2005; Nyaoke et al., 2009; de Hoog et al., 2012) which are morphologically very similar.
+Vakili (1993) was the first to isolate an Exophiala species from invertebrate hosts (earthworms); recently Dover et al. (2007) reported on an epizootic in mussels by a Capronia species.
 The mangrove crab epizootic (Boeger et al., 2005, 2007) underlines the ability of black yeasts to infect a larger spectrum of animals.

 The present study clarifies the etiology of the disseminated LCD in mangrove-land crabs, describes the epidemiology of the disease and establishes the relative pathogenicity of the agents.
-The undescribed fonsecaealike species is introduced here as a novel taxon.
+The undescribed fonsecaea-like species is introduced here as a novel taxon.